 Food security measures accessibility to and affordability of food.
-According to the World Health Organization (WHO), the three pillars of food security are availability, access, and use/misuse ("What is food security? | WFP | United Nations World Food Programme-Fighting Hunger Worldwide," n.d.).
+According to the World Health Organization, the three pillars of food security are availability, access, and use/misuse ("What is food security? | WFP | United Nations World Food Programme-Fighting Hunger Worldwide," n.d.).
 On the other hand, food insecurity refers to the inability to afford enough food for an active, healthy life ("Food Insecurity," n.d.).
 Food insecurity is associated with adverse health outcomes in children and adults.
 It is linked to an increased risk of depression, cardiovascular disease, and peripheral arterial disease in older adults (Laraia, 2013).
-Access to healthy, nutritious food-- including fruits and vegetables--is of utmost importance to live a healthy lifestyle.
+Access to healthy, nutritious food, including fruits and vegetable is important for a healthy lifestyle.